Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 Doing this increases the number of times your pick comes into contact with the string every second.

-Your tremolo picking speed skyrockets!
+Your guitar picking tremolo speed skyrockets!

 So have we got that straight?